getroomservice/react/README.md

 });
 ```

-**Caveat 3: only JSON primitives.** Don't pass classes, functions, or React components into your shared state.
+**Rule 3: only JSON primitives.** Don't pass classes, functions, or React components into your shared state.
 Only JSON primitives, like lists, numbers, strings, and maps work.
 As a rule of thumb, if it wouldn't be valid in `someFile.json`, it won't be valid in Room Service.

 For example: